prisma/prisma/docs/faq.md

 ### How can I extend a migration with custom functionality, e.g. running a script?

 Every migration can be extended with before/after hooks.
-You can simply put executable scripts into a migration folder that are named `before` and/or `after` (or `before.{sh,js}` and/or `after.{sh,js}`) and they will be picked up automatically by Lift when you're running `prisma2 lift up`.
+You can put executable scripts into a migration folder that are named `before` and/or `after` (or `before.{sh,js}` and/or `after.{sh,js}`) and they will be picked up automatically by Lift when you're running `prisma2 lift up`.

 ### Is Lift production-ready?
 Should I start using it?